abfazal1/causal-lab/README.md

 ### Scenario 3: High Dimensionality

-The covariate space grows from $p=5$ to $p=100$ while informative covariates stay fixed at $k=5$.
-Noise covariates are weakly correlated with the primary confounder.
+The covariate space grows from $p=5$ to $p=100$ while the number of informative covariates stays fixed at $k=5$.
+The remaining variables have no direct effect on treatment or outcome, but are weakly correlated with the primary confounder.

 ![Bias and RMSE: Dimensionality Scenario](images/highdim_bias_rmse.png)

-- **OLS** and **DML** remain broadly flat throughout.
-OLS performs well because the DGP is linear and correctly specified, while DML’s LassoCV nuisance models down-weight noise covariates effectively.
-- **IPW** bias and RMSE drift gradually upward as correlated noise increasingly confuses propensity estimation.
-Without variable selection, the propensity model absorbs noise alongside signal.
-- **Flexible RO** carries the highest bias throughout, rising steadily as forest splits spread across both informative and noise covariates, diluting the signal.
-RMSE is systematically elevated across all $p$ values.
+- **OLS** remains the most stable estimator in this scenario, staying close to zero bias with the lowest RMSE across the grid.
+In this setting, the linear DGP appears to favour a correctly specified linear regression adjustment.
+- **IPW** shows a modest but fairly steady increase in both bias and RMSE as $p$ grows, suggesting that propensity estimation becomes less clean in the presence of many correlated but non-causal covariates.
+- **Flexible RO** has the highest bias throughout and worsens gradually with dimensionality.
+Its RMSE is also consistently elevated, which is consistent with weaker counterfactual prediction as the informative signal is diluted by an expanding pool of noise variables.
-- **AIPW** holds up at low $p$ but deteriorates from $p=50$ onwards on both bias and RMSE, with performance worsening sharply at $p=100$.
-Like IPW, its propensity component has no explicit variable selection mechanism and becomes increasingly unstable as the noise pool grows.
+- **AIPW** remains fairly stable at lower dimensions, but deteriorates noticeably from around $p=50$ onward, with both bias and RMSE rising sharply in the highest-dimensional settings.
+- **DML** also deteriorates as dimensionality increases.
+Its bias becomes increasingly negative at higher $p$, and RMSE rises steadily, suggesting that regularisation helps but does not fully protect the nuisance models from the growing noise-to-signal ratio in this design.

 ---

 ## Key Takeaway

-When all relevant confounders are observed, the challenge of causal inference does not disappear, it just shifts from identification to estimation.
+When all relevant confounders are observed, causal inference does not become trivial but the challenge shifts from identification to estimation.

-This project makes that shift explicit by showing that estimator choice is ultimately a question of which assumptions are most credible, and which failure modes are most tolerable, in a given data environment.
+Across these simulations, estimator performance depends strongly on which feature of the data-generating process is under stress.
+Methods that perform well under strong overlap may become unstable when overlap weakens; methods that rely on simple outcome models may struggle as functional form becomes more nonlinear; and methods that depend on nuisance estimation can deteriorate in high-dimensional settings with many correlated but non-causal covariates.

+The main lesson is not that one estimator dominates everywhere, but that different estimators appear sensitive to different structural weaknesses.
+In the selection-on-observables setting, estimator choice is therefore less about finding a universally best method and more about matching the method to the data environment and its likely failure modes.

 ---